immobiliare/radix3/README.md

 - `routes`: An object specifying initial routes to add
 - `strictTrailingSlash`: By default router ignored trailing slash for matching and adding routes.
 When set to `true`, matching with trailing slash is different.
 - `funcs`: An object containing the functions used in the routes
+- `parseParameters`: By default this variable is set to `true`.
+When set to `false`, the `params` attribute will not be present in the lookup function output object.
+Putting this parameter to `false` increases the lookup performance by 3x..

 ### Route Matcher